 At Wetherby School we aim to:

-- develop the ability of pupils to apply their knowledge with confidence to new concepts
+• develop pupils’ ability to apply their knowledge with confidence to new concepts

-- Each year group in the school has a maths lesson every day.
+Each year group in the school has a maths lesson every day.
 The emphasis is on the four operations and number bonds, as well as mental calculations and problem solving.
 We spend a great deal of time teaching each concept in a practical manner before transferring it into a more formal structure.
-We endeavour to make maths fun and very enjoyable for everyone.